Contact: Corliss Lee

 Scope of Collection

-The Film Studies collection supports teaching and research in the Film Studies Department, the Media Studies Program, the Graduate School of Journalism, and the exceptionally wide group of other humanities and social sciences disciplines interested in film as as art form and a cultural artifact.
+The Film Studies collection supports teaching and research in the Film and Media Department, the Media Studies Program, the Graduate School of Journalism, and the exceptionally wide group of other humanities and social sciences disciplines interested in film as an art form and a cultural artifact.
 Concentration of the Film Studies collection is in the areas of film history, film theory, and film aesthetics.
 Less comprehensive are the collections dealing with the economic aspects of film production and distribution, with film technologies and production techniques, and with the craft of film acting.
 Popular biographies of individual actors, directors, or film industry personalities, and popular works dealing with individual films are also collected sparingly.
+The majority of the collection is located in the Gardner (MAIN) Stacks.

 Media Resources Center: